Graduate Policies and Procedures

 Emergency Response, Fire Safety, and Security

 In the event of an emergency or natural disaster the campus community will be notified as prominently as possible through several means of communication.
 This includes Campus Alert E-mail, the University's website, campus and local media, text-messaging, Fire Alarm Systems, Indoor Warning System and Outdoor Warning System.
-For policies and procedures, and reporting requirements please visit www.utdallas.edu/ehs/.
+For policies and procedures, and reporting requirements please visit ehs.utdallas.edu.

 The entire UT Dallas campus fire alarm system is monitored 24-7 through a SimplexGrinnell Information management system.
 This IMS operates on a fiber optic loop connected to every building fire panel on the Richardson campus.
 All 52 of UT Dallas' buildings have primary reporting to the University Police and secondary reporting to EHS and EMS.
-For policies and procedures please visit www.utdallas.edu/ehs/programs/fire/.
+For policies and procedures please visit research.utdallas.edu/researchers/safety/fire-life-safety.

 Premises owned, rented or leased by The University of Texas at Dallas, and areas within 1,000 feet of the premises are "gang-free" zones.
 Certain criminal offenses, including those involving gang-related crimes, will be enhanced to the next highest category of offense if committed in a gang-free zone by an individual 17 years or older.
 See Texas Penal Code, Section 71.028.